IanAlves21/simple-crawler/README.md

 ## Setup

-### This section explains the necessary steps to execute de projet and test it locally so verify all the ouput data and test other requirements
+### This section explains the necessary steps to execute de projet and test it locally to verify all the ouput data and test other requirements

 1. Clone the repository
     - To clone the repository run the code `git clone https://github.com/IanAlves21/simple-crawler.git`.